Mind-Body Wellness (Online)

 - Apply reflective practice to examining one’s own insights into personal wellbeing and mental health, from a mind-body perspective.

-This subject runs for 5 weeks (including 5 days on-campus), via our online learning platform NTiLearn and includes broad topic areas such as:
+This subject runs for ten (10) weeks via our online learning platform NTiLearn and includes broad topic areas such as:

 - Theories of mind body wellness